Denver Unit 361 is pleased to extend the 2021 Mentor program through 2025. The Mentor program is available to all newer players in Unit 361.

 • All Mentors and Mentees must be members of ACBL Denver Unit 361.

-• Mentees must have fewer than 500 masterpoints.
+• For individual mentoring, Mentees must have 5–500 masterpoints.

 This program specifically excludes: